Campus Community Garden - CLOSED DUE TO COVID-19

 - Apply for a plot for the growing season.

-- Wait for a confirmation email that will notify you of your plot assignment and mandatory garden orientation session dates.
+- Wait for a confirmation email which will notify you of your plot assignment and session dates for a mandatory Garden Orientation.

 - Read the Garden Guidelines below.

 - Note: Plot rental priority is given to UCalgary students, faculty, staff and alumni.

 Join the Campus Community Garden Club